The Balkans by Private Train

 Overnight: Hotel President, Sarajevo (B, L, D)

-Your evening is at leisure – try out a local water pipe bar, do some shopping, bargain in the bazaar, or have dinner in a restaurant of your choice or do it all!
+Your evening is at leisure – try out a local water pipe bar, do some shopping, bargain in the bazaar, visit one of the numerous museums within walking distance of the hotel, or have dinner in a restaurant of your choice – or do it all!

 Overnight: Hotel President, Sarajevo (B, L)

-After breakfast we transfer to the station and settle ourselves into our home on wheels for a very special epic 500-kilometre rail journey north west across the Balkans to wonderful Zagreb, the capital of Croatia.
-It’s special because there’s no regular train running on this link anymore and the Croatian railways have made special provision for us to travel between these two nations on our private charter.
+After breakfast we transfer to the railway station and settle ourselves into our comfortable home on wheels for an epic 500-kilometre rail journey on a local branch line heading north west across the Balkans to wonderful Zagreb, the capital of Croatia.
+It’s special because this cross country line is very much a local branch line, linking small communities on mostly single track.

 There are many scenic sections on this line, and you’ll get to enjoy it all from the comfort of your first class seat and picture window, while indulging in our Chef’s magnificent offerings – morning and afternoon tea, lunch and dinner will all be served on board as we roll along through this wild and rugged landscape.
 As we enjoy dinner on the last leg of the day, we’ll cross the grand Sava River and continue across the wide fertile plains of Croatia to the grand old capital city of Zagreb.
 Upon arrival, our luggage will be whisked away by porters and we’ll walk the short distance from the station to the magnificent Esplanade Hotel and check in.